 - Disillusionment: A reality check in the form of protracted, large-scale implementation trials lays bare the extent of the early exuberance.
 In addition, the innovator’s financial requirements, often met by capital increases that dilute value, creates pressure to sell.
 The market players who created upward momentum in the second phase now drive the downward trend.
 The great interest in the innovator wanes and the market value falls short of the fair value.

 - Commercialisation: Over time, the innovator obtains large-scale proof of concept, which, with a growing customer base, facilitates greater commercialisation.
 Growth in sales and earnings secure the internal financing to develop the innovation further.
-Expectations, as represented by the market value, approach the reality once again.
+Expectations, as represented by the market value, approaches the reality once again.

-- Mass Adoption: The original innovation is accepted as a market-ready application standard.
+- Mass adoption: The original innovation is accepted as a market-ready application standard.
 At this stage, reality and expectation – temporary differences aside – largely coincide.